Skip to main content

 Week Days Topics covered

-7 43–49 Reading-Comp: Topic 8 (w3)English: Summary and Conclusion Skills (w3)Logical Reasoning: Logical Deduction (w3)Analytical-Reasoning: Topic 9 (w3)Logical Reasoning: Assumptions and Conclusions (w3)
+7 43–49 Reading-Comp: Must Be True & Cannot Be True Questions (w3)English: Summary and Conclusion Skills (w3)Logical Reasoning: Logical Deduction (w3)Analytical-Reasoning: Linear Ordering Games (w3)Logical Reasoning: Assumptions and Conclusions (w3)

 Subject-wise topic split